Konstantin Senchikhin: Baku metro

 Konstantin Senchikhin led the "Bakumetro project" for many years.
 After the technical project of the first line was ready, Senchikhin went to Moscow to present the project to the Ministry of Transport of the USSR.
 However, at the meeting, the minister suggested that the costs allocated to the subway should be reduced by reducing the length of the platforms and the number of carriages.
 However, Senchikhin did not agree with this, he noted that Baku was an industrial city and its population would grow rapidly.
 As the population increased, there would be a need to enlarge the platforms and stations, and to increase the number of carriages.
 Expanding an existing station costed more than building a new station.
 With this, he could satisfy the minister and got the amount he wanted.

 After the completion of the construction of the first line, Senchikhin was awarded the Order of the Red Banner of Labor.
 Ganjlik, Depo, Khatai and 20 January metro stations were built based on the projects of Senchikhin.
 His last job was January 20 metro station.
 He prepared the project of this station together with Tokay Mammadov.
 The station project was prepared in the hospital where he was a patient.

 He died in Baku in 1985.

 Legacy

-On June 22, 2017, Azermarka printed a stamp depicting Konstantin Senchikhi by order of the Union of Architects of Azerbaijan.
+On June 22, 2017, Azermarka printed a stamp depicting Konstantin Senchikhin by order of the Union of Architects of Azerbaijan.